-Paranoid Schizophrenia: The Most Effective Treatments
+Therapies For Paranoid Schizophrenia: Effective Treatments And Mental Health Insights

-Schizophrenia is a serious mental illness associated with symptoms of psychosis, which can include disordered thinking and behavior, hallucinations, and impaired daily functioning.
+Schizophrenia is a serious, sometimes severe, mental illness associated with symptoms of psychosis, which can include disordered thinking and behavior, hallucinations, and impaired daily functioning.
 The American Psychiatric Association (APA) used to sort this disorder into five subcategories of diagnosis: paranoid, disorganized, catatonic, undifferentiated, and residual schizophrenia.
 However, in the most updated version of the APA’s DSM-V, the five subcategories of schizophrenia were eliminated.
 The APA explains that this choice was because the five subcategories had “limited diagnostic stability, low reliability, and poor validity.”
 In other words, the subcategories did not require distinct treatment plans and were not consistent over the course of the disease’s progression.
 The World Health Organization also eliminated paranoid schizophrenia from the most recent version of the International Classification of Diseases.

-Defining this mental illness
+Defining this mental illness and mental health disorder

 While the phrase “paranoid schizophrenia” is outdated, the DSM-V does have an option to rate the severity of symptoms of this mental health disorder.
 The DSM recognizes that some people with schizophrenia may experience more symptoms of paranoia while others experience more symptoms of catatonia, and so on.
 A patient who was once diagnosed with this type of schizophrenia may display symptoms of the condition that are predominantly associated with paranoia.
 If you are concerned that you or someone you know may be experiencing symptoms related to a potential mental health condition, keep reading to learn more about this condition and how it is treated.

-Schizophrenia – Overview of this mental illness
+People with schizophrenia – An Overview of this mental illness

 Several common mental health disorders can be comorbid with schizophrenia, including depressive disorders, post-traumatic stress disorder, and obsessive-compulsive disorder.
 Additionally, according to the National Institute on Drug Abuse, individuals with schizophrenia are at increased risk of developing substance use disorder.